 People in the later stages of dementia experience often experience restlessness and agitation which can be helped by the use of sensory cushions, clothing, blankets and handheld toys.
 These kinds of items can be handled and played with to provide comfort and occupation.

-Our previous research has found that many sensory products are not robust enough for adult hands, could be perceived to be childlike and lacked appeal to men.
+Our previous research had found that many sensory products are not robust enough for adult hands, could be perceived to be childlike and lacked appeal to men.

 Who will benefit

-The cushion we are designing is intended to have mainstream appeal but has been inspired by observations and interactions with people living with dementia and the insights of family and professional carers.
+The cushion we have designed is intended to have mainstream appeal but has been inspired by observations and interactions with people living with dementia and the insights of family and professional carers.

 Who or what will it be suitable for?